When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Discussion

 \subsection{Implications for Compiler Design and Architecture}

 A first implication of these results is that T-depth minimization alone is not a sufficient compilation objective under bounded T-state delivery.
 The T-depth inversion cases in Section~\ref{sec:results_mismatch} show that a schedule with better static depth can still execute more slowly when T-gate demand is concentrated beyond delivery capacity.
 Existing transpilation heuristics in Qiskit and tket primarily optimize hardware-aware objectives such as depth, routing cost, and topology constraints.
 Under bounded magic-state delivery, this leaves execution time exposed to demand concentration effects that static depth does not capture.
-Compiler backends targeting fault-tolerant execution should therefore consider delivery capacity as an explicit scheduling constraint rather than relying on T-depth alone as a proxy for runtime.
+Compiler backends targeting fault-tolerant execution should therefore consider delivery capacity as an explicit scheduling constraint instead of using T-depth alone as a proxy for runtime.

 A second implication is that slack ratio and $\Delta_{\max}$ support different stages of a delivery-aware compilation workflow.
-Slack ratio can be computed directly from the circuit DAG before detailed scheduling, making it a useful pre-scheduling screening metric for identifying circuits where delivery-aware optimization is likely to matter. $\Delta_{\max}$ serves as a schedule-level risk score for comparing candidate schedules under bounded delivery.
+Slack ratio can be computed from the circuit DAG before detailed scheduling to identify circuits with exploitable scheduling freedom, while $\Delta_{\max}$ can be computed from candidate T-demand traces under the target $(C,B)$ setting to compare schedule-level delivery pressure.
+Together with the lower bound in Eq.~\eqref{eq:bound}, these quantities provide a lightweight way to flag schedules whose apparent T-depth advantage is likely to be lost under bounded delivery.
 The role of $\Delta_{\max}$ is not to replace simple capacity-aware heuristics such as $\sigma_{\text{ca}}$, but to explain when depth-oriented schedules fail and to provide a pressure metric for comparing alternatives.